By Milla Nguyen

 Milla Nguyen (she/her) is a sophomore at Arizona State University where she is majoring in Fashion and Film and Media Production.
 She looks forward to discovering what the world has to offer in terms of global fashion studies, trends, and entertainment news.
 She's excited to discuss topics of cultural diversity, women's rights, and societal limitations related to impoverished communities.
 In her spare time, she loves to curate photoshoots, paint, and listen to music.
 Her advice is to love those around you and see the world in a kaleidoscopic lense - by taking the scenic route.

-Culture Talk was established in January 2020 by three college students who are passionate about sparking the growth of cultural education through our six pillars: heritage, trends, government, history, geography, and law.
+Culture Talk was founded by Anusha Natarajan and established in January 2020 by college students who are passionate about sparking the growth of cultural education through our six pillars: heritage, trends, government, history, geography, and law.